 Requests for IMPAACT data may originate from various parties outside of IMPAACT.
 These may include researchers, government agencies, pharmaceutical companies, and representatives of the media.
-The individual receiving the request should obtain the name of the requestor and the organization they represent, if any, and direct the requestor to follow the procedures described in Section 15.2, above.
+The individual receiving the request should obtain the name of the requestor and the organization they represent, if any, and direct the requestor to follow the procedures described in Section 15.2.
 Information about the encounter should be sent to SDAC.DATA to give advance warning of the impending request.

-16 TRAINING 16-1

-16.1 Human Subjects Protection (HSP) Training 16-3

-16.2 Good Clinical Practice Training

-16.3 Laboratory Related Training 16-4

-16.3.1 Laboratory Data Management System 16-4

-16.3.2 International Air Transport Association (IATA) 16-4

-16.3.3 Biohazard and Containment Training

-16.3.4 Other Requirements for Laboratory Personnel 16-5

-16.4 Data Management Training

-16.5 Research Ethics Training for Community Representatives 16-5

-16.6 Study-Specific Training

-16.6.1 Development of Study-Specific Training Plan 16-6

-16.6.2 Scheduling Study-Specific Site Training

-16.6.3 Site Preparation for Training

-16.6.4 Implementation of Study-Specific Training 16-9

-16.6.5 Continuing Study-Specific Training

-16.7 Documenting Training
+16 TRAINING FOR SITE KEY PERSONNEL AND OTHER SITE AND LABORATORY STAFF 16.1 Human Subjects Protection (HSP) and Good Clinical Practice (GCP) Training 16.2 Laboratory Related Training 16.2.1 Laboratory Data Management System (LDMS) 16.2.2 International Air Transport Association (IATA) 16-4 16.2.3 Biohazard and Containment Training 16-4 16.2.4 Other Requirements for Laboratory Personnel 16-4 16.3 Data Management Training 16-4 16.4 Research Ethics Training for Community Representatives 16-5 16.5 Study-Specific Training 16-5 16.5.1 Development of Study-Specific Training Plan 16-5 16.5.2 Scheduling Study-Specific Site Training 16-7 16.5.3 Site Preparation for Training 16-8 16.5.4 Implementation of Study-Specific Training 16-9 16.5.5 Continuing Study-Specific Training 16-9 16.6 Documenting Training 16-10